RevealBi/Documentation/en/web/replacing-data-sources/object-encode-decode.md

         });
 ```

-# Replacing Database/REST Data Source
+# Decoding Database/REST Data Source

 In the ASP.NET Web API server application, create a class that implements `IRVDataSourceProvider`.
-This class will perform the actual replacement of the Database/REST settings.
+This class will perform the actual decoding of the Database/REST settings.
 The `ChangeDataSourceItemAsync` method of this class returns the `RVDataSourceItem` that the visualization will use to get its data.
 By modifying the `RVDataSourceItem` item that is provided as an argument in the `ChangeDataSourceItemAsync` method, you can change which server or table to get your data from.

-## Example: Replace Host, Database,Schema, id and Table of an MS SQL Server
+## Example: Decode Host, Database,Schema, id and Table of an MS SQL Server

-**Step 3** You can change the MS SQL Server host, database,id and table name of every MS SQL Server data source item in your dashboard by casting each `RVDataSource` as a `RVSqlServerDataSource` and every `RVDataSourceItem` as a `RVSqlServerDataSourceItem`, modifying it's properties as follows:
+**Step 3** You can change the MS SQL Server host, database, schema, id and table name of every MS SQL Server data source item in your dashboard by casting each `RVDataSource` as a `RVSqlServerDataSource` and every `RVDataSourceItem` as a `RVSqlServerDataSourceItem`, modifying it's properties as follows:

 ```csharp
     internal class LocalSamplesDataSourceProvider : IRVDataSourceProvider